Arshapjoy/ArshaPJoy/README.md

 - 🌱 Currently pursuing MCA Artificial Intelligence
 - 👯I'm aspired to be a data professional
 - Mastering Datascience and AI techniques everyday
+- curious about the AI Applications in daily life